astroumd/lmtoy/examples/lmtoy_reduce.md

 ###  resolution

-You might think this should be 1.15 * lambda/D, but it depends  on the filter, and it's parameters.
+You might think this should be 1.15 * lambda/D, but it depends on the filter (otf_select), and it's parameters.
 For otf_select=1 the beam should be 1.15 * resolution.
 For otf_select=2 the beam should be otf_b * resolution.
 The pipeline script will also round this value up to the neareset arcsecond.

 At CO 115.27 GHz this is 12.3".
 Currently the user has to supply it, ideally we set it from the skyfreq.